-As a result, the individual who has tested positive has not had any contact with the wider public.
+As a result, the individuals who have tested positive have not had any contact with the wider public.
 Authorities are therefore confident that the virus has been effectively contained and so has not been spread to others in the community.

-Office of the Administrator 16 September 2020
+Office of the Administrator 07 September 2020